 The price includes

-- Return transfers from Kilimanjaro International Airport to your hotel.
+- Return transfers from Kilimanjaro international airport to your hotel in Arusha.

-- Return transfers from the hotel to the park gate.
+- Return transfers from the hotel to the Kilimanjaro National Park gate.

 - Meals from D1 dinner to D8 lunch.